Zero0Q/TraktVision/README.md

 1. User authenticates with Trakt in their browser
 2. The configuration page fetches the user's watching data from Trakt
+3. User enters their TMDB API key
-3. A unique URL is generated containing the user's data and preferences
+4. A unique URL is generated containing the user's data, preferences, and TMDB API key
-4. This URL is used to add the addon to Stremio
+5. This URL is used to add the addon to Stremio
-5. When Stremio requests content, it sends this URL to the addon server
+6. When Stremio requests content, it sends this URL to the addon server
-6. The addon server processes the request:
+7. The addon server processes the request:
-   - Decodes the user data from the URL
+   - Decodes the user data and TMDB API key from the URL
    - Fetches current metadata from TMDB (falls back to Cinemeta if TMDB fails)
    - Calculates the user's progress for the requested content
    - Modifies the poster to include a progress bar using the sharp library
    - Sends the modified poster back to Stremio
-7. Stremio displays the personalized poster with the progress bar
+8. Stremio displays the personalized poster with the progress bar

 ## Server Role